-The Brother James Kearney Scholarship Program for the Blind (formerly, the Lavelle Fund College Scholarship Program) aims to help make quality undergraduate and graduate education affordable for U.S. residents who are legally blind, financially needy, and attending any of 12 selected private colleges in New York State, Northeastern New Jersey, and Southwestern Connecticut.
+The Lavelle – Brother Kearney Scholarship Program aims to help make quality undergraduate and graduate education affordable for U.S. residents who are legally blind, financially needy, and attending any of 12 selected private colleges in the Tri-State New York area.
 The program is currently authorized to admit new students through June 30, 2024.

-To be eligible for the Brother James Kearney Scholarship Program, a student must be:
+To be eligible for consideration for The Lavelle – Brother Kearney Scholarship Program, a student must be:

 - A legal resident of the United States.

-- Either legally blind or so severely visually impaired that a Lavelle-sponsored vision assessment expert confirms that the student would need special support services to succeed in college.
+- Legally blind – or so severely visually impaired that a Lavelle-sponsored vision assessment expert confirms that the student would need special support services to succeed in college.
 Examples of such supports include: adaptive technology, books in alternate formats, help from volunteer readers, and/or orientation and mobility training.
-Any otherwise qualifying non-legally blind students who nonetheless have significant vision impairments (those more ocular than cognitive in nature) should contact the Lavelle Fund office to schedule a professionally administered functional vision assessment.
+Otherwise-qualified students who are visually impaired but not “legally blind” should contact the Lavelle Fund’s office.

 - Financially needy, as defined by the student’s college.
 Colleges use data from students’ FAFSA form to make the financial need calculations outlined below.